34th (Pomeranian) Fusiliers "Queen Victoria of Sweden": Prussian service 1815–1919

 After the Congress of Vienna and the transferral of Swedish Pomerania to the Prussian Crown, the regiment was reorganized and lead under new Prussian officers, but remained garrisoned in Stralsund.
 The regiment fought with distinction in most of the wars that Prussia waged during the 19th century; the Austro-Prussian War (1866) and the Franco-Prussian War (1870-1871).

 In fall 1908, the new royal couple of Sweden, King Gustaf V and Queen Victoria of Baden got a state visit from the Queen's cousin, German Emperor Wilhelm II.
 They exchanged honours, with Kaiser Wilhelm II becoming a Knight of the Order of Vasa, and Gustaf V becoming the honorary Colonel-in-Chief of the 3rd (Queen Elizabeth) Guards Grenadiers and his wife Victoria the Chief of the 34th (Pomeranian) Fusiliers, whom got its new name 34th (Pomeranian) Fusiliers "Queen Victoria of Sweden".
-During the First World War the regiment fought on the Eastern Front, were the regimental colours of the Regiment's 1st Battalion fell into the hands of the Imperial Russian Army as a war trophy.
+During the First World War the regiment fought on the Eastern Front, where the regimental colours of the Regiment's 1st Battalion fell into the hands of the Imperial Russian Army as a war trophy.